Julianne Moore: Rise to prominence (1994–1997)

 Moore's next appearance was a supporting role in the comedy-drama Roommates (1995), playing the daughter-in-law of Peter Falk's character.
-Her following film, Nine Months (1995), was crucial in establishing her as a Hollywood leading lady.
-The romantic comedy, directed by Chris Columbus and co-starring Hugh Grant, was poorly reviewed, but a box office success; it remains one of her highest-grossing films.
-Her next release was also a Hollywood production, as Moore appeared alongside Sylvester Stallone and Antonio Banderas in the thriller Assassins (1995).
-Despite negativity from critics, the film earned $83.5 million worldwide.
-Moore's sole appearance of 1996 came in the Merchant Ivory film Surviving Picasso, where she played the artist Dora Maar opposite Anthony Hopkins.
+Her next film, Nine Months (1995) was crucial in establishing her as a Hollywood leading lady.
+The romantic comedy, directed by Chris Columbus and co-starring Hugh Grant, was poorly reviewed but a box office success; it remains one of her highest-grossing films.
+In her next release Moore appeared alongside Sylvester Stallone and Antonio Banderas in the thriller Assassins (1995).
+Despite a negative response from critics, the film earned $83.5 million worldwide.
+In her sole appearance in 1996, the Merchant Ivory film Surviving Picasso, she played the artist Dora Maar opposite Anthony Hopkins.
 The period drama met with poor reviews.

 A key point in her career came when Steven Spielberg cast Moore as paleontologist Dr. Sarah Harding in The Lost World: Jurassic Park – the sequel to his 1993 blockbuster Jurassic Park.
-Filming the big-budget production was a new experience for Moore, and she has said she enjoyed herself "tremendously".
-It was a physically demanding role, with the actress commenting, "There was so much hanging everywhere.
-We hung off everything available, plus we climbed, ran, jumped off things ... it was just non-stop."
-The Lost World (1997) finished as one of the ten highest-grossing films in history to that point, and was pivotal in making Moore a sought-after actress: "Suddenly I had a commercial film career", she said.
+Filming the big-budget production was a new experience for Moore and she said she enjoyed herself "tremendously".
+It was a physically demanding role and she commented, "There was so much hanging everywhere.
+We hung off everything available, plus we climbed, ran, jumped off things... it was just non-stop."
+The Lost World (1997) was one of the ten highest-grossing films in history at the time and was pivotal in raising Moore's profile, "Suddenly I had a commercial film career", she said.
 The Myth of Fingerprints was her second film released in 1997.
-During its production she met her future husband in director Bart Freundlich.
-Later that year, Moore made a cameo appearance in the dark comedy Chicago Cab.
+During its production she met her future husband, the movie's director Bart Freundlich.
+Later in 1997, Moore made a cameo appearance in the dark comedy Chicago Cab.

-Worldwide recognition (1997–2002)

-The late 1990s and early 2000s saw Moore achieve significant industry recognition.
+In the late 1990s and early 2000s, Moore achieved significant industry recognition.
 Her first Academy Award nomination came for the critically acclaimed Boogie Nights (1997), which centers on a group of individuals working in the 1970s pornography industry.
 Director Paul Thomas Anderson was not a well-known figure before its production, with only one feature credit to his name, but Moore agreed to the film after being impressed with his "exhilarating" script.
 The ensemble piece featured Moore as Amber Waves, a leading porn actress and mother-figure who longs to be re-united with her real son.
-Martyn Glanville of the BBC commented that the role required a mixture of confidence and vulnerability, and was impressed with Moore's effort.
-Time Out called the performance "superb", while Janet Maslin of The New York Times found it "wonderful".
-Alongside her Oscar nomination for Best Supporting Actress, Moore was nominated at the Golden Globe and Screen Actors Guild awards, and several critics groups named her a winner.
+Martyn Glanville of the BBC said that the role required a mixture of confidence and vulnerability and was impressed with Moore's effort.
+Time Out called the performance "superb" and Janet Maslin of The New York Times found it "wonderful".
+Alongside her Oscar nomination for Best Supporting Actress, Moore was nominated for Golden Globe and Screen Actors Guild awards and several critics groups gave her awards.